gavinlyonsrepo/FourteenSegDisplay/README.md

 It requires 2 or 3 Daisy chained shift registers.
 Library is also designed to work with common anode and common cathode module.
 Library includes ASCII font and also supports Hexadecimal, Decimal point, strings.
-Optimized low memory footprint.
+Optimised low memory footprint.
 It also provides a function for manually setting segments to any user defined pattern.
-Also the library will suport seven and 16 segment displays.
+Also the library will support seven and 16 segment displays.
 * Author: Gavin Lyons.
 * Development platform: Tested on a Arduino NANO & UNO.
 * Copyright: (C) 2019 G Lyons.
 See license.md.